 The results of earlier medical tests

 In addition to a physical examination, the following tests may be used to diagnose DIG:

-After these diagnostic tests are done, your child’s doctor will review all of the results with you.
-If the diagnosis is DIG, these results also help the doctor describe the tumor; this is called staging and grading.
+After diagnostic tests are done, your child’s doctor will review the results with you.
+If the diagnosis is DIG, these results also help the doctor understand the tumor.
+This is called staging and grading.